Bane returns, Grizzlies rout Booker-less Suns 125-100 - WHIZ News

 Deandre Ayton led Phoenix (19-14) with 18 points.
 Duane Washington Jr. had 14 points in 19 minutes, and Landry Shamet — who scored a career-high 31 points in a loss to Washington on Tuesday night — added 13 points and a team-high five rebounds.
 Chris Paul had 10 points.

+“The basketball stuff doesn’t matter if you don’t have that kind of physicality, that approach that you need to win games in the NBA,” he said.
+“We were a step slow and they just played with more energy and purpose than we did.”

-Before the game, Suns coach Monty Williams said Booker has been shooting the last couple of days and is progressing a bit, but he “didn’t want to speculate” if Booker would return on Christmas at Denver.
+Before the game, Williams said Booker has been shooting the last couple of days and is progressing a bit, but he “didn’t want to speculate” if Booker would return on Christmas at Denver.

 TIP-INS